pirsch-analytics/docs/content/dashboard/sessions.md

 Pirsch has the option to keep sessions alive.
 We do not recommend using this feature for regular websites, but it can be handy for mobile apps, single-page applications, and other types of software where you have long-running sessions.
 Otherwise, a session will only be kept alive if you send a page view, which is usually the desired behavior.

-Extending a session prevents creating unnesseccary page views.
+Extending a session prevents creating unnecessary page views.

 ## Extending Sessions Using the API